cromeoli/bashAutomationScripts/README.md

 # bashAutomationScripts
-Collection of bash automation scripts for boring proccess that I usually made in my linux installations
+Collection of stupid bash automation scripts for boring proccess that I usually made in my linux installations